Educational Purpose of the Nutrition and Dietetics Internship

 Goal 2.
 Prepare graduates who are competent in population-based nutrition and dietetics practice.

-- Continuing Education in Public Health: At least 50% of interns will enroll in the MPH degree at the CUNY SPH.
+G. Continuing Education in Public Health: At least 50% of interns enrolled in the NDI for credit will matriculate in the MPH degree at the CUNY SPH.

 Given that this is a new program, outcomes data is not yet available.
 Following completion of the two classes in the program during the candidacy period, all data collected will be carefully evaluated.
 Assessment data will guide efforts to improve the program, and will be an integral part of the next program assessment.